 What is a static WordPress site?
 Why would you want one?

 Static websites?
 Isn’t that old-school?
 In the early days of the web, all websites were static.
 Today, turning your dynamic WordPress site into a high-performing static one might be a viable option for you.
 Visitors get a super-fast browsing experience, while content managers continue to use the WordPress authoring experience and plugin ecosystem.
 Hackers have next to no surface area to attack, because the only public-facing resources are static pages.
-We asked Miriam Schwab — an expert on static WordPress sites and CEO of Strattic — to uncover the secret powers of static websites.
+We asked Miriam Schwab — an expert on static WordPress sites and CEO of Strattic (now part of Elementor) — to uncover the secret powers of static websites.

 Who is Miriam Schwab